Linuxander/ntfy_aws_deployment_iac/README.md

 After your command, append the following code to obtain notifications on success:

 ```
-&& curl -d "The complete message you want to see in the notification goes here" http://[EC2 IP goes here]/[topic you subscribed to on your phone]
+&& curl -d "The complete message you want to see in the notification goes here" http://[ENTER ntfs_server_instance_public_ip VALUE HERE]/[topic you subscribed to on your phone]
 ```

 ### Command Syntax for Failure Notifications